HAYWARD -- For two Sundays in a row, a window has been broken at the local chapter of the NAACP.

 "It could be anything from kids thinking, 'Hey, this is a great prank,' who don't even know what's inside the building, all the way up to a specific intent that could be identified as a hate crime," he said.

-Davis said the group has not received any threats, but they have received a "number of derogatory phone calls" regarding everything
+Davis said the group has not received any threats, but they have received a "number of derogatory phone calls" regarding everything from the Tea Party to gay marriage and the legalization of marijuana.

 "We've never had that volume of negative phone calls," she said.
 "I do believe something is going on."